tanbro/redis_func_cache/docs/design/hander.md

 ### A mutable context object shared across boundaries

 Rejected for now.
 It introduces a new concept and shared mutable state.
-The uniform `handled` boolean is simpler and sufficient for the target use cases.
+Keyword-only context arguments (`keys`, `hash_value`, `func`, `args`, `kwds`) already cover the known needs.
 A context object may be added later as an additive extension if a real need arises.

 ### A middleware chain

 Rejected.
 The target use cases are transformations at specific boundaries, not wrapping the entire execution flow.
 A middleware chain would require restructuring the core execution path and introduces a second extension model alongside the existing policy and serializer mechanisms.

+### Runtime coroutine detection on a single set of method names

+Rejected in favor of paired `*_async` names.
+Runtime detection requires the library to branch on every call, makes registration-time validation impossible, and obscures whether a handler is safe to call from a synchronous context.
+Paired names make the sync/async contract explicit and checkable at construction time.

 ## Open Questions

-1. Should the handler protocol be a runtime-checkable Protocol, an abstract base class, or a plain duck-typed interface.
+1. Should the handler protocol be a runtime-checkable Protocol, an abstract base class, or a plain duck-typed interface. *(Current: plain duck-typed with a non-runtime-checkable Protocol for static typing only.)*
 2. Should the library provide a no-op base handler that applications can subclass and override selectively.
-3. Should the handler receive additional context, such as the decorated function, its arguments, the cache keys, or the hash value, in addition to the value being processed.
-4. Should the library validate at registration time that the handler implements at least one method, or that any async methods are compatible with the cache's sync or async nature.
+3. Should the library validate at registration time that the handler implements at least one method.
-5. Should the value returned by a handler when `handled` is False be required to equal the input value, or may it be anything and simply ignored.

 ## Implementation Plan

-1. Define the handler protocol with the four methods and the uniform return convention.
+1. Define the handler protocol with the four boundaries, sync/async method pairs, and the two return conventions. *(Done: `HandlerProtocol` in `hook.py`.)*
-2. Add an optional handler argument to the cache constructor.
+2. Add an optional handler argument to the cache constructor. *(Done.)*
-3. Validate the handler at construction time, including the sync and async compatibility of its methods.
+3. Validate the handler at construction time, including the sync and async compatibility of its methods. *(Done: `validate_handler` in `hook.py`.)*
-4. Insert handler calls into the existing synchronous and asynchronous execution paths at the four boundaries.
+4. Insert handler calls into the existing synchronous and asynchronous execution paths at the four boundaries, with `hasattr` checks for optional methods and async-to-sync fallback. *(Done: `invoke_*` / `ainvoke_*` helpers in `hook.py`, called from `exec` / `aexec` in `cache.py`.)*
-5. Respect the cache mode when deciding whether to call each handler method.
+5. Respect the cache mode when deciding whether to call each handler method. *(Done: handlers are only invoked inside the `mode.read` / `mode.write` branches.)*
-6. Add tests covering: no handler, handler with all methods, handler with a subset of methods, synchronous and asynchronous handlers, `handled` True and `handled` False at each boundary, and interaction with cache mode.
+6. Add tests covering: no handler, handler with all methods, handler with a subset of methods, synchronous and asynchronous handlers, `handled` True and `handled` False at each boundary, async fallback, validation errors, and interaction with cache mode. *(Done: `tests/test_handler.py`.)*
-7. Document the handler system and the object storage offload use case in the README.
+7. Document the handler system and the object storage offload use case in the README. *(Pending.)*
+8. Export `HandlerProtocol` from the package root. *(Done.)*

 ## References

 1. Existing serializer API: the serializer argument of the cache constructor.
 2. Existing sync and async split documented in the README.
 3. Related design note: caching large values in Redis is an anti-pattern.
+4. Implementation: `src/redis_func_cache/hook.py` (`HandlerProtocol`, `validate_handler`, `invoke_*`, `ainvoke_*`), `src/redis_func_cache/cache.py` (call sites in `exec` / `aexec`).
+5. Tests: `tests/test_handler.py`.